Reinsvoll

 Reinsvoll is a village in Vestre Toten Municipality in Innlandet county, Norway.
-The village is located along the Norwegian National Road 4 between the villages of Eina and Raufoss.
+The village is located along the Norwegian National Road 4 between the village of Eina and the town of Raufoss.
 Reinsvoll has a train station that is located along the Gjøvik Line.
 The village has a football stadium, a pub, a barber, a lower secondary school, a primary school, a kindergarten, a grocery store, a fuel station, a psychiatric hospital, and run-down mill.